For Premier Experiences, Experience Premier

 After an overnight flight from the United States, land in Lyon, France.

-Day 1: Meet & Greet at Lyon-Saint Exupéry Airport by our local Premier Tours & Travel representatives for a private group transfer* to the world capital of gastronomy, Lyon in the Rhône region, before checking in to enjoy your luxury accommodations, Hotel Boscolo (or similar).
-Enjoy a Welcome Reception at the hotel with the group before embarking on a brief, guided tour of the nearby Grand Hotel-Dieu.
+Day 1: Meet & Greet at Lyon-Saint Exupéry Airport by our local Premier Tours & Travel representatives for a private group transfer* to the world capital of gastronomy, Lyon in the Rhône region, before checking in to enjoy your deluxe accommodations, Hotel Boscolo (or similar).
+Enjoy a Welcome Reception with the group before embarking on a brief, guided tour of the nearby Grand Hotel-Dieu.
 The Grand Hotel-Dieu was a hospital of historical significance situated on the west bank of the Rhone River and was named to the UNESCO World Heritage list.
 After a brief tour, your evening will be at leisure to enjoy one of the many restaurants, bouchons, or brasseries in or near the Grand Hotel-Dieu.